-I’ve had so many gorgeous baby cuddles with gorgeous babies and toddlers over the past few weeks.
-Dan’s niece and nephew and my cousin’s daughter, all of whom are beautiful and growing up far too quickly for my liking.
+I’ve had so many gorgeous baby cuddles with gorgeous babies and toddlers over the past few weeks, all of whom are beautiful and growing up far too quickly for my liking.

 I love setting goals (shocker) and I love resolutions, the new year, trying new things, embracing opportunities.
 New start, new year and very soon a new career eek!

 Meeting the Press team

 I met some of my new colleagues at the pub in Cambridge after they’d had a conference.
 Most of the team I’ll be working with are scattered across the world, it was an ideal opportunity to meet them in person.
 I’m now very excited to get started now in less than three weeks time!

 This week I’ve had the absolute pleasure of interviewing Prue Leith and Nick Sharratt for Primary Times magazine.
 It’s wonderful being able to chat to brilliant, creative individuals and they were both (as you’d expect) incredibly fascinating, lovely people.

 I’ve managed to secure another article and another book review for a publishers, which I’m really looking forward to cracking on with!
 I just need to get on with writing the rest of my novel too.
 Watch this space.